 The first gatherings for the celebration of the Summer Solstice occurred at Travianna, a family based community whose founder, Ruth Bason still blesses us with her presence today.
 [For an appreciation of Ruth, see Jack Wall, Chapter 36.]
 It is her son, Will, who coined the word “Alter-Natives” to describe us.
 Their land, in the northern part of the county, was not far from what had been the first community called Hanatuskee.
 When I learned that this Native American term for the area meant “land of many nuts,” I had to laugh, although of course it referred to the chestnuts.
 When my partner and I moved here in 1980 with our two young daughters, the gatherings took place in that large field by the Little River near the Riverflow Community and surrounding neighborhoods.
 That community had been established in the northeastern part of the county, where a large number of like-minded people who had become neighbors and organized the space for parking and gathering as the ceremony grew in size.
 [Riverflow was located on Dobbins Farm Rd.
 NE, just downstream from the present Anahata.]

-It was at the solstice assembly where I was observing the kids that I saw a family wander in: two little twin boys walked next to their dad and their mom held a toddler.
+It was at the solstice assembly where I was observing the kids that I saw a family wander in: little twin boys walked next to their dad as their mom held a toddler.
 I felt an immediate kinship with them.
 Katherine and Ray would become future members of the Zephyr Community, which we began together with Tom, another person we met there by the Little River.
 Many drawn to these gatherings were visiting friends and would soon find their homes here.
 It seemed there was some magnetic energy that pulled us all together, for as we met it was as if we had always known each other.